 - Amtrak: Ft.
 Madison is the only rest stop on the Southwest Chief route from Chicago to Kansas City.
 This is also where the train crosses the Mississippi River on a double deck bridge!

 - Ft.
 Madison BNSF Bridge: The current bridge was opened for traffic in July 1927 and is considered the longest double deck swing-span bridge in the world!
 Vehicles travel on the top while trains pass below.
 The 525 foot swing span opens roughly 2,000 times annually with the average opening lasting 15-20 minutes.

 - Covered walkway bridge: Walk above the passing rail traffic from the Santa Fe Depot Complex to Ft.
 Madison's Riverview park!

 - Atchison, Topeka and Santa Fe Steam Engine 2913: This 708,000 pound engine is located in Riverview Park and was a gift to the City of Fort Madison from the AT&SF Railway on the 72nd anniversary of the Santa Fe's first through train to Chicago from Kansas City.

-- TIP: Room 303 has a perfect view of the BNSF Bridge, Engine 2913, Riverview Park and the Mississippi River!
+- TIP: Rooms 302 and 303 has perfect views of the BNSF Bridge, Engine 2913, Riverview Park and the Mississippi River!